Yogurt: History

-Sale of yogurt was down 3.4 percent over the 12 months ending in February 2019.
-The decline of Greek-style yogurt has allowed Icelandic skyr to gain a foothold in the United States with sales of the latter increasing 24 percent in 2018 to $173 million.

 Nutrition

 Yogurt (plain yogurt from whole milk) is 81% water, 9% protein, 5% fat, and 4% carbohydrates, including 4% sugars (table).
 A 100-gram amount provides 406 kJ of dietary energy.
 As a proportion of the Daily Value (DV), a serving of yogurt is a rich source of vitamin B12 (31% DV) and riboflavin (23% DV), with moderate content of protein, phosphorus, and selenium (14 to 19% DV; table).

 Tilde (~) represents missing or incomplete data.

 The above shows little difference exists between whole milk and yogurt made from whole milk with respect to the listed nutritional constituents.

 Health research

 Because it may contain live cultures, yogurt is often associated with probiotics, which have been postulated as having positive effects on immune, cardiovascular or metabolic health.

-As of the early 21st century, high-quality clinical evidence was insufficient to conclude that consuming yogurt lowers the risk of diseases or otherwise improves health.
+A 2011 review stated that high-quality clinical evidence was insufficient to conclude that consuming yogurt lowers the risk of diseases or otherwise improves health.
 Meta-analyses found that consuming 80 grams per day of low-fat yogurt was associated with a lower risk of developing type 2 diabetes and a lower incidence of hip fracture in post-menopausal women.
 A 2021 review found a cause-and-effect relationship between yogurt consumption and improved lactose tolerance and digestion, and that potential associations exist between yogurt consumption and improving bone health, as well as lowering the risk of some diseases, including cancers and metabolic syndrome.
+Daily intake of 50 grams of yogurt has been shown to reduce risk of overweight or obesity by 13%, and reduce risk of type 2 diabetes by 7%.
+Yogurt consumption has been associated with reduced risk of cardiovascular disease, and insulin resistance.
+Some of the benefits were somewhat better for the lower fat yogurts.
+Many commercial yogurt products are supplemented with extra probiotic bacteria.